AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 ## Rent Fee

-Executing certain on-chain actions can result in additional storage being created.
+Executing certain onchain actions can result in additional storage being created.
-E.g. if an account decides to create an _identity_, this has to be stored on-chain, whoever is running a node needs to store this piece of information somehow.
+E.g. if an account decides to create an _identity_, this has to be stored onchain, whoever is running a node needs to store this piece of information somehow.
 To prevent _spamming_, such actions usually incur some _rent_ fee which needs to be _deposited_.
 Unlike regular transaction fee, once the storage entry has been removed, the _rent_ fee is also returned to the account.